 While there’s no way to know for certain, you’re more likely to get severe COVID-19 if:

-• Your protection against COVID-19 has diminished.
+- Your protection against COVID-19 has diminished.
 If you had a COVID-19 vaccine or were sick with the coronavirus, your body developed antibodies to protect you from getting sick.
-But this protection lessens over time.
-So, if it’s been a while since your last vaccination or since you had COVID-19, you may no longer have the antibodies to protect yourself against the latest variants.
+But this protection lessens over time and may not protect against newer variants of the coronavirus.
+So if you haven’t gotten the latest COVID-19 vaccine, you may no longer have the protection you need.

 Ways to reduce the chance of severe COVID-19 symptoms

 Scientists continue to work on new treatments, medicines and methods to help reduce or prevent severe COVID-19 symptoms that could lead to hospitalization.
-Below, we provide information about the pills from Pfizer and Merck and the antiviral drug remdesivir.
+Below, we provide information about the pills from Pfizer and Merck, the antiviral drug remdesivir and monoclonal antibodies.

 COVID-19 pills

 Two COVID-19 antiviral pills are available for people who have mild to moderate COVID-19 and who are at risk of progressing to severe disease.
-These pills are Paxlovid from Pfizer and molnupiravir from Merck and Ridgeback Biotherapeutics.
+These pills are nirmatrelvir/ritonavir (Paxlovid) from Pfizer and molnupiravir (Lagevrio) from Merck and Ridgeback Biotherapeutics.
 Only Paxlovid is available through HealthPartners.

 What are the differences between the Merck COVID-19 pill and the Pfizer COVID-19 pill?

-• Who can get them.
+- Who can get them.
 The Paxlovid pill can be used by people 12 years of age or older.
-Molnupiravir is for adults only and should not be used during pregnancy.
+Lagevrio is for adults only and should not be used during pregnancy.

-• Effectiveness of the treatments.
+- Effectiveness of the treatments.
 When given to people with COVID-19 who had a high chance of progressing to severe illness, both pills reduced the likelihood of hospitalization and death.
-But the Pfizer pill was more effective – 85% reduction with Paxlovid compared to 30% with molnupiravir.
+But the Pfizer pill was more effective – 85% reduction with Paxlovid compared to 30% with Lagevrio.

-• Who can take them.
-Paxlovid may not be appropriate if you have liver or kidney problems or are being treated for a HIV-1 infection.
-With molnupiravir there are concerns about mutations and birth defects.
+- Who can take them.
+Paxlovid may not be appropriate if you have liver or kidney problems, or are being treated for an HIV-1 infection.
+With Lagevrio there are concerns about mutations and birth defects.

 What’s the COVID-19 pill treatment like?

-You’ll need to take 3-4 pills, twice a day for 5 days.
+You’ll need to take 3-5 pills, twice a day for five days.

 When are the COVID-19 pills used?